 When sending and receiving shipments, loading docks should be used when possible and the need to rearrange cargo outdoors mid-transport should be minimized.

 All containers must be labeled on the outside with destination/location code and an individual's attention (e.g. PR 344 ATTN: Tara Kennedy).
+Use these label templates to create shipping labels.

 Scheduling the Shipment: